twse/bobsgame-extras/README.md

 Contains extra stuff for bob's game except fonts.

 ## Translated game readme
 The translation is available in eight languages.
-The translated readme is based on the original documentation from the bob's game repositories until June 24th, 2021 when the game was renamed to “ok”.
+The translated readme is based on [the original documentation from the “bobsgame/ok” repository](https://github.com/bobsgame/ok/blob/master/README.md).

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Matthew Pelloni will be offering a wallpaper for you.
 In any case, please feel free to use them on your desktop.